 What courses does the school require and offer students in its nursing program?
 Bachelor of Science in Nursing programs may offer core nursing courses such as health information and technology, evidence-based practice, and safety and quality improvement in nursing care.
 Fundamental classes like English and communications, social science, and history may be required depending on the institution’s transfer policy for previous education such as an ADN or Diploma in Nursing.
 The curriculum for MSN programs tend to focus more on advanced nursing principles, such as evidence-based practice, informatics, population-based nursing, nursing theory, and healthcare policy courses.

 Is the program accredited?
 Accreditation helps identify schools that are providing nursing program curriculum and assessment that are congruent with nursing education standards.
-Accreditation Commission for Education in Nursing (ACEN), which evaluates and sets standards for programs in nursing schools nationwide.
+Nursing school accreditation can be granted by the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN), which evaluates and sets standards for programs in nursing schools nationwide.